psel-org/psel/README.md

 ## Installation

 Currently, there is no release yet.
-You can build from source or using nix to install.
+You can build from source or use nix to install.

 ### Build from source